 The Texas city suffered a storm surge up to 15 feet high, killing roughly 8,000 people.
-Some reports estimated that number to be as high as 12,000.
+Some reports estimated the number killed to be as high as 12,000.

 Cost damage estimate: $1.8 billion

-It emerged near the Caribbean Sea and devastated Honduras, Jamaica, Belize and then began to merge with another storm (Orlene) as it headed toward Mexico.
+Fifi emerged near the Caribbean Sea and devastated Honduras, Jamaica and Belize and then began to merge with another storm, Orlene, as it headed toward Mexico.